Eri Jabotinsky: Biography

-After leaving the Knesset, he was awarded a PhD in mathematics in 1957 from the Hebrew University of Jerusalem.
+After leaving the Knesset, he earned a PhD in mathematics in 1957 from the Hebrew University of Jerusalem.
 He also lectured on electricity theory at the Technion between 1955 and his death in 1969.
+He published several works on mathematical iteration theory and popularized Jabotinsky matrices.
+According to Detlef Gronau he is known for devising the "Jabotinsky equations".

 He was the father-in-law of Anatoly Rubin.